volume 33 | October 1, 2025

 Failure to provide completed and signed SDPVS forms and/or required information by the deadline may impact a school district’s state funding and the appraisal district’s MAP review.

-On July 5, the governor issued a disaster declaration for 21 counties due to heavy rainfall and flash flooding.
+On July 16, the governor updated the July 4 disaster declaration due to heavy rainfall and flash flooding.

 Tax Code Section 11.35, Temporary Exemption for Qualified Property Damaged by Disaster, allows qualified properties that are at least 15 percent damaged by a disaster in counties included in the declaration to receive a temporary exemption of a portion of the property's appraised value.
 Qualified property includes: